 In today’s world, the Internet has become one of the most popular and low-budgeted means of advertising.
 However, not every food truck owner will have success with online advertising.
-A food truck business has to work harder to get their name in the public eye as you are not in a set location every day.
+A food truck business has to work harder to get their name in the public eye.
+This is because you are not in a set location every day.
 There are several offline marketing strategies you can employ that do not involve the typical methods of advertising and are relatively low cost.

 4 Tasty Tips For Offline Marketing For Food Trucks

-- Sponsor Your Community.
 Getting involved with the community in which you live in is a major advertising strategy.
 For example, sponsor a local team sport, such as Little League Baseball or Hockey.
 Soon you’ll have ten or more children running around with your food truck’s name and logo on their back.
-When their parent’s are bragging, they’ll end up mentioning your truck’s name when telling their friends and relatives what team their child is on.
+When their parents are bragging, they’ll end up mentioning your truck’s name when telling their friends and relatives what team their child is on.

-- Collect Written Testimonials.
 When a customer states you’ve provided a great meal for them, don’t be afraid to ask them for a written testimonial on Yelp or some other online medium.
 It can also be as simple as a quick thank you note.
-These written testimonials should be added to your marketing materials, such as your web site or any other material you hand out from your truck.
+These written testimonials should be added to your marketing materials.
+This includes your web site or any other material you hand out from your truck.
 Testimonials add a trust factor to your mobile food business.